CARRA PATTERSON HAS RANGE

 “Then all of a sudden I found myself in my senior year, thinking, ‘Well, I haven’t been discovered yet,’” she said.

 So, to grab the attention of casting directors, agents and managers around town, Patterson teamed up with a handful of fellow actors and Georgia State students to put together a showcase of their performances.
-In it, she acted and directed in the short play “Goodnight,” written by Dr. Shirlene Holmes, associate professor emeritus in the College of the Arts, and one of her mentors.
+In it, she acted and directed in the short play “Goodnight,” written by the late Dr. Shirlene Holmes, associate professor emeritus in the College of the Arts, and one of her mentors.

 The Alliance Theatre called, and Patterson was cast for the premiere of Tarell McCraney’s “In the Red and Brown Water.”